 Is Home Health Care Right for You?

 Home health can help you stay safe and independent at home.
-Research shows it can also help you avoid preventable trips to the hospital.
+Research shows it can also help you lower the chance of going back to the hospital.
 Home health care is covered by Medicare and most insurance plans for qualified patients.
 You might benefit from home health services if you’ve had:

 - A recent hospitalization or emergency room visit